-This study was supported in part by the Israel Science Foundation (grants 802/08 and 317/13), the Israel Cancer Research Fund and by a grant from the Lee Perlstein Kagan Charitable Trust.
-DA is grateful to the Azrieli Foundation for the award of an Azrieli Fellowship.
-DA was also supported in part by fellowships from the Edmond J. Safra Center for Bioinformatics at Tel Aviv University, and the Israeli Center of Research Excellence (I-CORE), Gene Regulation in Complex Human Disease, Center No 41/11.
-The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
+Israel Science Foundation [802/08 and 317/13]; Israel Cancer Research Fund; Lee Perlstein Kagan Charitable Trust (in parts).
+Azrieli Fellowship from Azrieli Foundation, Edmond J. Safra Center for Bioinformatics at Tel Aviv University, Israeli Center of Research Excellence (I-CORE), Gene Regulation in Complex Human Disease, Center No 41/11 (to D.A.); The funders had no role in study design, data collection and analysis, decision to publish or preparation of the manuscript.
+Funding for open access charge: Israel Science Foundation and I-CORE.